-After a succcessfull GeoPython 2018 - with participants from over 30 countries - we are proud to announce the 4th GeoPython
+After a successful GeoPython 2018 - with participants from over 30 countries - we are proud to announce the 4th GeoPython

-GeoPython 2019 – the Python conference for the Geo-Community organized by the Institute of Geomatics Engineering at the University of Applied Sciences and Arts Northwestern Switzerland and PyBasel - the local Python User Group.
+GeoPython 2019 – the Python conference for the Geo-Community is organized by the Institute of Geomatics at the FHNW - University of Applied Sciences and Arts Northwestern Switzerland and PyBasel Association - the local Python User Group.

 GeoPython conference is focused mainly on the following topics, however other Python-centric talks are welcome too.